Delivery options

 Overview

-The film and video industry entertains, challenges, impacts our understanding of current events, heightens our awareness of social issues, and even influences our buying decisions.
-Be a part of this cultural phenomenon, and enroll in the Film and Video Production (FVP) program.
+The film and video industry entertains, challenges, impacts our understanding of current events, heightens our awareness of social issues, and influences our buying decisions.
+Join this cultural phenomenon by developing the skills to create compelling stories and visual experiences that resonate with audiences.

-The FVP program prepares you for a career in one of Canada’s evolving media industries.
-You will learn the fundamentals of scriptwriting, producing, directing, cinematography, sound recording, editing as well as the business aspects of the film and video industries.
+Get career ready and prepare to work in one of Canada’s evolving media industries.
+This program is delivered in a unique environment that combines traditional teaching methods with hands-on production and project models.
+You’ll learn the fundamentals of scriptwriting, producing, directing, cinematography, sound recording, and editing, as well as the business aspects of the film and video industries.

 Credential